-Ordinarily, oversized exhibits must be transmitted at the expense of the party requesting same, following approval from the clerks of the court of appeals and the district court.
+3. Oversized Exhibits.
+Ordinarily, oversized exhibits must be transmitted at the expense of the party requesting same, following approval from the clerks of this court and the district court.
 Requests to transmit oversized exhibits are discouraged.
 In lieu of arranging for transmittal by the district court of oversized physical exhibits, parties are encouraged to substitute photographs, diagrams, or models of lesser size and weight, or to stipulate to the nature and content of such exhibits.
-The clerk of the court of appeals may dispose of oversized exhibits without further notice unless a party makes arrangements with the clerk for their return within thirty (30) days after issuance of mandate.
+The clerk of this court may dispose of oversized exhibits without further notice unless a party makes arrangements with the clerk for their return within 30 days of issuance of the mandate.